kodadot/developers/developers/core-concepts/what-are-nfts.md

+---
+title: Understanding Non-Fungible Tokens (NFTs) in Kodadot
+head:
+  - - meta
+    - name: description
+      content: Non-Fungible Tokens (NFTs) are at the core of Kodadot's multichain open-source NFT marketplace.
+This article provides an overview of NFTs, including their definition, importance, and functionality.
+NFTs are unique digital assets created using blockchain technology, and each NFT represents a unique item or piece of content stored on the blockchain.
+NFTs provide a powerful tool for digitizing and proving ownership of assets, creating new possibilities in areas such as digital art, virtual real estate, collectibles, and more.
+This article explains how NFTs work, including how they store information on a blockchain and how they provide immutable proof of ownership.
+Kodadot operates across 6 chains with 9 NFT standards, each with their unique ways of handling NFTs.
+Regardless of the chain or standard, the principle remains the same.
+An NFT represents a unique asset on the blockchain, providing proof of ownership and provenance.
+  - - meta
+    - name: keywords
+      content: Kodadot, NFTs, Non-Fungible Tokens, blockchain, digital assets, ownership, provenance, multichain, open-source, marketplace, unique, metadata, smart contract, immutable, trade, exchange, virtual real estate, collectibles, digital art, music, virtual property, decentralized, ledger system, 6 chains, 9 NFT standards
+---

 # Non-Fungible Tokens (NFTs)

 Within the scope of Kodadot, a multichain open-source NFT marketplace, Non-Fungible Tokens (NFTs) are at the core of its operation and functionality.